rath-jeremy/Soccer_Success/README.md

 # Approach

-Our novel approach uses in-game stats from the Electronic Arts' celebrated game franchise FIFA, [which were painstakingly crafted by the experts](http://www.espnfc.us/blog/espn-fc-united-blog/68/post/2959703/fifa-17-player-ratings-system-blends-advanced-stats-and-subjective-scouting).
+Our novel approach uses in-game stats from the Electronic Arts' celebrated game franchise FIFA, which were [painstakingly crafted by the experts](http://www.espnfc.us/blog/espn-fc-united-blog/68/post/2959703/fifa-17-player-ratings-system-blends-advanced-stats-and-subjective-scouting).
+Those numerical stats measuring skills falling under various categories such as attacking, defending, and goalkeeping were obtained from <https://sofifa.com>.
+This was then combined with the records of matches (obtained from <http://www.worldfootball.net>) to yield a dataset consisting of match outcomes and player stats.
+This dataset was then fed into Weka as well as into a custom-made neural network algorithm for classification.

 # Results